-The LTP includes a large number of capital projects with an estimated costs.
+The LTP includes a large number of capital projects with estimated costs.
 The financial information and statements are prepared on the basis of these estimated costs.

 There is a medium level of uncertainty.
 Uncertainty arises from the scope of the business case, as well as the changing costs of materials and labour involved in undertaking capital projects.
 If these factors change from the projection then the assumption will not be borne out.
+One project, the Urenui and Onaero sewer system, is considered to have a high level of uncertainty as detailed below.